Foxconn branches out beyond Apple in troubled solar industry

 But market conditions have brightened recently.

-Chinese solar panel makers such as LDK Solar LDK.N, Suntech STP.N and Trina Solar TSL.N have been helped by an agreement between Beijing and Brussels last month, which averted what could have been a crushing trade war.
+Chinese solar panel makers such as LDK Solar, Suntech and Trina Solar have been helped by an agreement between Beijing and Brussels last month, which averted what could have been a crushing trade war.

 The longer-term future depends largely on whether China can boost domestic demand and Japan keeps buying solar panels to help offset the loss of nuclear power shut off after the Fukushima Daiichi nuclear disaster in 2011.